marrosuksw/VisitorRep/README.md

-# VisitorRep
+# Visitor Design Pattern
-Visitor Design pattern, divided and updated.
+This program is an updated and divided into files code taken from RefactoringGuru.com for practice purposes only.